DJDanl/cpp-docs.pt-br/docs/mfc/reference/cdatarecoveryhandler-class.md

 ### <a name="parameters"></a>Parâmetros

 *strDocumentTitle*<br/>
-[em] O título normal para o documento.
+no O título normal do documento.

 ### <a name="return-value"></a>Valor retornado